Tips for Navigating the Loan Modification Process

 Work with your foreclosure defense attorney:

 In addition to your lender or your loan modification attorney, it is imperative that you do your part and work closely with your foreclosure defense attorney.
 Make sure to submit your paperwork on time, answer questions honestly, and give your foreclosure defense attorney a clear picture of your financial situation.
 Many programs have strict deadlines for document submission, and missing a deadline can disqualify you.
+So, stay in close contact with your attorney to make sure you are doing everything you can to succeed.

 Many people think that filing for bankruptcy can help them stop a foreclosure.
 Well it can, but sometimes only temporarily.
 Regardless, a bankruptcy is the appropriate solution for some homeowners.
 In some cases, a bankruptcy can help you negotiate with your lender as well.
 Bankruptcy is a useful tool to buy time in cases with an imminent sale date.
 It can give you enough time to address the mortgage and stay in your home.
 Consulting a bankruptcy attorney is the best way to know if bankruptcy is right for you.